trducng/theflow/README.md

   - the keys are like `lru_cache`, takes in the original input key, specify the cache, but the cache should be file-backed, for run-after-run execution.
   - cli command to manipulate cache
+- kwrags management
 - Compare pipeline in a result folder
-- Cache progress, allow running from cache
-- Allow step to plug-n-play the config
+- Dynamically create reproducible config
-- Initialize each task (avoid loading model)
 - Support pipeline branching and merging
 - Support single process or multi-processing pipeline running
-- Support chaining different pipeline
 - Allow debugging
 - Can synchronize changes in the workflow, allowing logs from different run to be compatible with each other
 - Compare different runs